ArcanePlugins/LevelledMobs-Brainstorming/README.md

 - 'Inclusive lists' and 'exclusive lists' have been renamed to more understandable counterparts: 'is in list' and 'is not in list' respectively.
 - A new translation system has replaced `messages.yml`.
 Much more is translatable, and translations are easier to write, copy, etc.

+## Changes since `bs0`

+- Just about everything
+- 'Buffs' are a new name for the attribute multiplier system
+- Buffed attributes can only be targeted as inclusive lists now.
+This is intentional for safety reasons
+- Buff's attribute multipliers are by default limited to at least `1.0` regardless of the formula used.
+This can be unlocked by specifying a different minimum boundary for a specific buff.

 ## Changes since `bs1`

 - Refactored almost everything in the settings.yml file.